lambnathan/compgraphics_final_project/README.txt

-Nathan Lambert, David Fresco, Alex Michael, Eric Klatzco Team Name: Something Something Danger Zone
+Nathan Lambert, David Fresco, Alex Michael, Eric Klatzco nlambert, drfresco, ajmichael, eklatzco ::: all @mines.edu Team Name: Something Something Danger Zone
 Final Project - The Grand (Re)Opening!

 Description: This program allows you to fly a cute propellor plane around the scenic Arizona desert.
 View the low-resolution world from the sky and watch your adorable aircraft climb high into the atmosphere.
-Watch the propellor spin around at dizzying speeds, and see how the wing flaps will react to steering in different directions.The sun will illuminate the tepid sand until it is eventually replaced in a cruel twist of fate by the grace of the moon herself.
+Watch the propellor spin around at dizzying speeds, and see how the wing flaps will react to climbinb and falling.The sun will illuminate the tepid sand until it is eventually replaced in a cruel twist of fate by the grace of the moon herself.
 The user can watch as objects far in the distance fade to match the hazy horizon with a seductive fragment shader.